NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

-For an Avalanche RPC node, the `c3.medium.x86` or `c2.medium.x86` servers are recommended, however the`c1.medium.x86` could work, the server you need is largely dependent on your use case.
+For an Avalanche RPC node, the `c3.medium.x86` or `c2.medium.x86` servers are recommended, however the `c1.medium.x86` could work.
+The server you need is largely dependent on your use case.

   <img src="https://i.imgur.com/bBPGOP5.png"  width="700">

-If you do not see the server available, click on another location until it is listed under the `On demand` tab.
+If you do not see the server available, click on another location until it is listed under the `On-demand` tab.

 For this tutorial, we will be using a `c3.medium.x86` machine